teotsi/kotidostories/README.md

 Also, you wil need to set `PIC_FLASK` to the project subfolder in your current working directory.
 For example, if your file tree looks something like `projects/kotidostories/...`, and you are working on `projects`, then `PIC_FLASK` should be set to `kotidostories`.
 It is not necessary, but otherwise pictures will most likely not be served as intended.

+There are endpoints like `suggest/` that make use of an Elasticsearch cluster.
+To take advantage of this feature, you will need to set another environment variable called `ES_HOST`.
+Otherwise the host will be `localhost`.

 To skip Travis/CI tests, just add `[ci skip]` at the end of your commit message.